DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 This means that teachers in their first year of employment in England could receive either the IRP and the levelling up premium payment, or the IRP and the early career payment.

 Trainee teachers could receive the IRP in their training year in England, and either the levelling up premium payment, or the early career payment in their first year of work as a teacher.

-## Information for teacher training providers

-Full details of how providers will receive funding to pay the international relocation payment can be found in the [‘Initial teacher training (ITT) bursary: funding manual’](https://www.gov.uk/government/publications/initial-teacher-training-itt-bursary-funding-manual).

 ## Contact us